rluisr/nym-node_exporter/README.md

 # Nym Gateway Metrics Prometheus Exporter

 This program is a Prometheus exporter written in Go that retrieves JSON data from the Harbourmaster API (https://harbourmaster.nymtech.net/v2/gateways/) for a Nym gateway and exposes it as Prometheus metrics.
-The JSON data is recursively flattened, and each field is converted into a corresponding Prometheus metric.

 **Important Notes:**
 - **Gateway Only:** Currently, this exporter supports **gateway** data only.